solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

 7. Select the **Create** button on the **Review + create** tab to provision the Language service.

-8. When the Language service deployment completes, select **Go to resource group** on the deployment page.
+8. Select **Go to resource group** on the deployment page when the language service deployment is complete.

     ![The go to resource group button is highlighted on the Language service deployment page.](media/create-language-service-deployment-complete.png)